tbergeron/freelance/README.md

 ---

 - Q: **What needs a freelancer in your opinion?**
-- A: We need project management with task tracking, time tracking that actually exports to something useful, file management, a simple wiki and a good overview page.
+- A: We need project management with task tracking, time tracking that actually exports to something useful, file management, a simple wiki, a _daily todo_ widget in which you can drag a few tasks for the day and a good overview page.

 ---